Monday, April 12, 2010

 THE VACUOLE

-Vacuole: structure found in plant cells that stores materials. (found in plant cells)
+Vacuole: structure found in plant cells that stores materials. (found in plant cells and some animal cells)

 Lysosomes: have digestive enzymes that breakdown things like bacteria, viruses and old organelles.